5k-mirrors/poe-dashboard/README.md

 ## Saving / Sharing
 Your choosed items will be remembered by the browser.
 You can use the URL to share, export and import your list.
 Always the current, up to date values will be shown on each item.

-## Updating the app
-The app is currently under development which means improvements and new features are shipped very frequently.
-To receive these updates you have to "[hard reload](https://refreshyourcache.com/en/cache/)" the page (usually via Ctrl + F5).